psf/pyperf/doc/api.rst

    .. method:: get_benchmarks() -> List[Benchmark]

+      Get the list of benchmarks.

+      .. versionadded:: 0.9.2
-      Get the list of benchmarks sorted by their name.
+         The list is no more sorted by name.

    .. method:: get_dates() -> (datetime.datetime, datetime.datetime) or None